CosmoVlad/silhouette/neuro-repo/README.md

-### Proof-of-concept neural network models the images of black hole shadows
+### Proof-of-concept neural network models for images of black hole shadows

 This repository does not contain any actual code and only serves as a "shortcut" to the actual code hosted on Bitbucket (for historical reasons).